PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 Impact on Customers

 Numerous car purchasers have been severely penalised due to mis-sold PSA Finance deals.
-Buyers have frequently spent more than intended due to over-the-top rates of interest, hidden charges, or other uncovered costs.
+Buyers have frequently spent more than intended due to over-the-top rates of interest rates, hidden charges, or other uncovered costs.
 Aside from impacting their short-term financial security, this misselling has made several individuals continue with debt issues for years to come.

 Why Were These Finance Agreements Mis-Sold?